10 Year Smoke Alarm Law in New York

 Where should smoke alarms be installed in a home?

-The National Fire Protection Association recommends that smoke alarms are installed on every level of a house, including the basement, and outside of every bedroom.
+The National Fire Protection Association (NFPA) recommends that residential smoke alarms or detectors are installed on every level of a house, including the basement and outside of every bedroom.

 Where should carbon monoxide (CO) detectors be installed in the home?

-The National Fire Protection Association chimes in here as well, and recommends that “CO alarms should be installed in a central location outside each sleeping area and on every level of the home and in other locations where required by applicable laws, codes or
+The National Fire Protection Association chimes in here as well, and recommends that “CO alarms should be installed in a central loction and outside of every sleeping area and on every level of the home and in other locations where required by applicable laws, codes or standards.

 What type of smoke detector should I buy?

-Unless you live in a 100% electric home, I would invest in combination smoke and carbon monoxide alarms.
+Unless you live in a 100% electric home (requiring the use of a geothermal/ground-source heat pump, or air-to-air heat pump), I would invest in combination smoke and carbon monoxide alarms.
 A couple products to consider are the Nest Protect ($110) and the Kiddie Worry-Free($69) models.
+Although pricey, I prefer the Nest Protect because of its easy linking features and notification features.